 • Years with 30 or more home runs (15 — since tied by Alex Rodriguez)

-Aaron ranks second all-time in home runs (755), third in hits (3,771), third in games played (3,298) and fourth in runs scored (2,174).
+Aaron ranks second all-time in home runs (755), third in hits (3,771), third in games played (3,298) and tied for fourth with Ruth in runs scored (2,174).
 Over the course of his career, he won two batting titles, led his league in homers and RBIs four times each, and won three Gold Gloves for fielding excellence.

 Hank Aaron Award

 In 1999, Major League Baseball introduced the Hank Aaron Award to honor the top hitter in each league.
 Initially determined by the compiling of points based on stats, it soon fell under the voting jurisdiction of broadcasters, with fans later joining the process.

 The first two winners were Manny Ramirez of the Cleveland Indians and Sammy Sosa of the Chicago Cubs.
 Alex Rodriguez won the award a record four times during his years with the Texas Rangers and New York Yankees.

 Ceding the Home Run Record to Barry Bonds